 Remote management of IoT devices involves monitoring and controlling IoT devices from a remote location.
-It plays a crucial role in the IoT ecosystem by connecting devices to network services with the help of IoT gateways.
+It plays a crucial role in the IoT ecosystem by connecting devices to network services with the help of smart IoT gateways.
 This capability allows equipment manufacturers to improve efficiency, reduce costs, enhance customer satisfaction, and improve security.

 This article discusses how IoT gateways remotely manage IoT devices and systems, the benefits of remote management for equipment manufacturers, and the components of IoT remote management.